Ukratic/Siganto/README.md

 A lightweight signal analysis toolbox GUI.<br><br>
 Built on top of base python (>=3.9 with tkinter), numpy, matplotlib and scipy.<br>
-Its low list of dependencies will hopefully allow most people to run it without too much hassle in university or industry environments (or use the executable to avoid dependencies altogether).
+Its low list of dependencies will hopefully allow most people to run it without too much hassle in university, industry or government environments (if not, use the executable to avoid dependencies altogether).

 Its purpose is to read .wav files (recorded from SDR tools, obtained from somewhere, simulated...) and identify the signal parameters (modulation scheme, symbol rate, ACF...) through various graphs and measurements.
 Real-time applications are outside of the scope of this tool.<br>